Our online master's program in Industrial-Organizational psychology ranks in top 10 from Forbes Advisor.

 Dr. Amber Henslee won the Service Learning Award, which recognizes faculty and staff who involve or influence undergraduate students in academic service-learning or community service activities outside the classroom.

-Dr. Keuny also won the Outstanding Contributions to Graduate Education Award, which recognizes outstanding contributions to the development and growth of graduate programs.
+Dr. Kueny also won the Outstanding Contributions to Graduate Education Award, which recognizes outstanding contributions to the development and growth of graduate programs.

 Dr. Merilee Krueger received the Faculty Achievement Award for sustained excellence in teaching, as well as the Sustained Excellence in Outstanding Teaching Award, which is an honor bestowed to faculty who received Outstanding Teaching Awards for nine out of the previous 10 years.